Probiotics for Gas

 Maintaining a good balance of microorganisms in the body can discourage bothersome gas, bloating, and other digestive discomforts.22

 No one really wants to talk about intestinal gas, but we all experience it.
 Gas is, after all, a natural by-product of digestion.

 There are generally two kinds of gas: upper digestive gas and lower digestive gas.

 Upper gas tends to be produced by swallowing air during eating and drinking.
-We pass upper gas through the mouth in the form of burps.
 To limit this type of excess gas, try to slow down when you eat and drink, and limit gum chewing.